brillout/goldpage/readme.md

 Thanks to its zero-config feature, you can add SSR to your app with only a couple of lines.

-But, and if you need to, you can also take control over:
+But, if you need to, you can take control over:
  - The HTML rendering (full control)
  - The DOM rendering (full control)
  - The routing (full control)